datawire/ambassador-docs/docs/edge-stack/pre-release/about/faq.md

 ### What's the difference between $OSSproductName$ and $AESproductName$?

 $OSSproductName$ is a CNCF Incubating project and provides the open-source core of $AESproductName$.
-Originally we called $OSSProductName$ the "Ambassador API Gateway", but as the project evolved, we realized that the functionality we were building had extended far beyond an API Gateway.
+Originally we called $OSSproductName$ the "Ambassador API Gateway", but as the project evolved, we realized that the functionality we were building had extended far beyond an API Gateway.
 In particular, the $AESproductName$ is intended to provide all the functionality you need at the edge -- hence, an "edge stack."
 This includes an API Gateway, ingress controller, load balancer, developer portal, and more.

 ### How is $AESproductName$ licensed?